 All sent readings are time-stamped for accurate reconstruction of received data (if communication is lost and data is sent afterwards).
 Therefore time synchronization of client and server is essential.
 For that purpose, server sends synchronization data packet to the device within every response to received data.
 If time difference is higher than +/- 2s, device resets its internal clock.
-For more information about used XML format see Appendix D on page 179.
+For more information about used XML format see Appendix D on page 188.

 Time synchronisation with push system has the lowest priority.
-If any of other time synchronisation sources is available (GPS, NTP, IRIG-B) they have priority to synchronise RTC.
+If NTP synchronisation source is available it has priority to synchronise RTC.